 - Have assets distributed according to the IRA account holder’s wishes

 - Minimize the tax impact for IRA beneficiaries

 - Avoid the expense and time of probate

 When choosing a beneficiary, it’s wise to work with your attorney as well as your tax advisor.
 You have several options for beneficiaries: Your spouse, your children, your grandchildren, a trust, or some combination of these.
-Cleverly crafted beneficiary designations can spread benefits out over several generations.
 Read on to discover the advantages and disadvantages of these different beneficiary options.

 Advantages and Disadvantages of Naming Individuals as IRA Beneficiaries

 Advantages of Naming Your Spouse as the Beneficiary: If you name your spouse as the beneficiary, he or she can treat it exactly like their own IRA, in what’s called a spousal rollover.
 This is only true for your spouse—no one else can have such automatic flexibility when inheriting your IRA.
-Any other non-spousal beneficiary will need to take required minimum distributions, generally based on their age.
+Most any non-spousal beneficiary will need to distribute the account in full within a 10-year period.